 \subsection{Infinite classes of examples}

 After one constructs examples of contact structures with exotic fillability properties, it is natural to try to produce \emph{infinitely many} such examples as well.
-In this direction, by pushing further the techniques used for the proofs of the previous statements, namely this time taking contact connected sums with some other judiciously chosen Weinstein fillable contact structures on the sphere, we obtain the following.
+In this direction, by pushing the techniques used for the proofs of the previous statements further, namely by taking contact connected sums with some other judiciously chosen Weinstein fillable contact structures on the sphere, we obtain the following.

 \begin{thmintro} Let $n\geq 5$, and suppose that $M^{2n+1}$ admits a Weinstein fillable contact structure with torsion first Chern class.
-Then, $M$ admits infinitely many non-isomorphic, tight and not strongly fillable contact structures in the same almost contact class. \end{thmintro}
+Then, $M$ admits infinitely many non-isomorphic, tight, and not strongly fillable contact structures in the same almost contact class. \end{thmintro}

 In particular, spheres of dimension at least $11$ admit \emph{infinitely} many tight non-fillable contact structures which are homotopically standard.
-One also has a similar result for Liouville but not Weinstein fillable contact structures.
+One also has a similar result for Liouville, but not Weinstein fillable contact structures.

 \begin{thmintro} Suppose that $M^{2n+1}$ is of dimension $2n+1 \ge 7$ and admits a Weinstein fillable contact structure with torsion first Chern class.
 Then $M$ also admits infinitely many non-isomorphic Liouville fillable contact structures that are not Weinstein fillable in the same formal class. \end{thmintro}